 These are my own trading experiences and setups for short-selling bitcoin.

 In this article, you have learned some great tips for short-selling bitcoin along with a couple of new top-rated trading platforms for shorting.

 Shorting the market can be tricky but if you follow my tips and use a top crypto broker that allows short-selling you may go a long way.

 I believe that every trader needs to be able to trade both ways to maximize profits.

 So pick your favorite trading platform above and read through my tips and experiences to learn more about how to short bitcoin.

 No, Coinbase does not allow short-selling for their cryptocurrency trading pairs.

 Shorting BTC means that you bet on a negative movement in the market.
 If you open a short position and the market falls in price, you will make a profit from the decline.

-Simply choose any of the trading platforms listed in this review, create and account and follow my step by step guide on how to short bitcoin.
+Simply choose any of the trading platforms listed in this review, create an account and follow my step-by-step guide on how to short bitcoin.